 Jaw-dropping looks, a leather-wrapped dashboard, intuitive technology that you don’t have to pay extra for, and running costs that significantly undercut segment rivals – the Lexus NX 300h is the whole package.
-Here’s a round-up of what the British motoring press has said about the car so far.
+Here’s a round-up of what the British motoring press has said about the car so far that you can read in our Lexus NX 300h review article below.

 “…It is a highly competent and likeable car.
 Its bold looks will certainly prove to be divisive, but it wins points from us for daring to be different.
 Certainly, it will help drivers stand out on the school runs it will inevitably be used for.
 And it is in this daily grind that the small Lexus excels; its vast array of toys and the urban serenity of its hybrid drivetrain taking the sting out of even the most hellish drives, and making the NX a compelling choice indeed.
 And, with the focus on pollution from diesel cars increasing, it could well prove to be a safe bet for cost-conscious motorists now and in the future.”